Tableau Data Visualization in 5 Steps

 Step 2: Importing Data into Tableau

 Importing data is pretty simple.
-You need to select the data file or data source and drag it on the left panel of the Tableau.
-For this exercise, I used the “Cases” file to build my dashboard.
-The Cases file has a collection of COVID-19 data from all around the world.
-You can filter it and based upon the data you would like to use.
+You need to select the data file or data source and drag it on the left panel of Tableau.
+I used the “Cases” file for this exercise to build my dashboard.
+The Cases file has a collection of COVID-19 data from around the world.
+You can filter it based on the data you would like to use.
 For my dashboard, I used to date and confirmed Cases for all the countries worldwide to visualize Data on my dashboard.

 Step 3: Filter Data for visualization

-- The next step is to filter the data so that it can easily be understood.
+- The next step is to filter the data so it can easily be understood.
 I filtered by USA, California.
 We would also need Latitude and Longitude information to plot data on the map.
 Select Latitude and Longitude and drop them at columns and rows.
-By simply clicking the map option, the data will show on the map.
+The data will show on the map by simply clicking the map option.

-- Now the dashboard has l0cation information; it’s time to visualize country data.
-Select the country region data; it will plot blue dots on the world map.
+- Now the dashboard has l0cation information, it’s time to visualize country data.
+Please select the country region data; it will plot blue dots on the world map.
 If you need any specific country data, select the country you would like to show data on the map.

 Step 4: Building Dashboard

-- The final step, to plot COVID-19 Cases on the map.
-In order to do that, select Case Type Confirmed and Date from the left panel and drop it on the filter.
-Once it is done, the dashboard will refresh and show the actual cases in the countries.
+- The final step is to plot COVID-19 Cases on the map.
+To do that, select Case Type Confirmed and Date from the left panel and drop it on the filter.
+Once done, the dashboard will refresh and show the actual cases in the countries.
 Now try different dates to see if the rate of COVID-19 cases increased or decreased in 2020.

-- Building this dashboard is very easy, and you don’t need to do extra steps in order to visualize.
+- Building this dashboard is easy, and you don’t need extra steps to visualize it.
 I created a basic interactive dashboard that conveys these summarized statistics at a glance and understands the world’s situation regarding COVID-19.

 Step 5: Data Insights

-- As per my observation, there was a drastic increase in COVID-19 confirmed cases all over the world.
+- As per my observation, there was a drastic increase in COVID-19 confirmed cases worldwide.

-- As our society is in vaccination and the situation may be getting relieving in many places.
+- As our society is in vaccination, the situation may be getting relieving in many places.
 If anyone wants to take this prototype and try to improve this dashboard by comparing COVID -19 data by country as time elapses – we welcome such opportunities for collaboration.